Jeff-Moorhead/Moorhead_Bicycle/README.md

 # Moorhead_Bicycle
-An e-commerce site built using MySQL and PHP
+An e-commerce site built using MySQL and PHP.